Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-05-26-marchant-calculator.md

 ## Division Slow Motion

-A video showing multiple angles of the machine performing division with the outer panels removed can be found on my YouTube channel: https://www.youtube.com/watch?v=PnmSc-vCM5Q
+A video showing multiple angles of the machine performing division with the outer panels removed can be found [here on my YouTube channel](https://www.youtube.com/watch?v=PnmSc-vCM5Q).